 It is also possible that your wipers may need to be calibrated using Star Diagnostic Scanner.

 You could temporarily unplug the electrical wire from the rain sensor.
-Your wipers will work on a constant speed when turned on.
+Your wipers will work at a constant speed when turned on.
 The automatic wiper function will not work.
 Therefore if you set the wipers in one setting, they will stay at a constant speed.
-It will work like the old school wipers used too.
+It will work like the old-school wipers used to.
 This may disable other features in your car.
 For example, your lights will no longer turn on automatically when you enter a tunnel.

-Did your Mercedes windshield wipers blades stop moving?
-If the windshield wiper blades on your Mercedes-Benz have stopped working altogether, follow these steps to troubleshoot this problem.
+Did your Mercedes windshield wiper blades stop moving?
+If the windshield wiper blades on your Mercedes-Benz have stopped working, follow these steps to troubleshoot this problem.

 Step 1: Check the windshield wiper fuse.
 This is an easy procedure, and you should be able to perform this task at home.
 Your Mercedes-Benz has three to four fuse boxes.
-They are located on the side of the dashboard, engine bay, rear seat or even in the trunk.
-Find the fuse chart for your car and locate the corresponding fuse for the windshield wiper motor.
+They are on the side of the dashboard, engine bay, rear seat, or trunk.
+Find your car’s fuse chart and the corresponding fuse for the windshield wiper motor.
 Make sure the fuse is not burned out.

-It is common for the fuse to burn out if you press the window switch to active the wipers, but the wipers have frozen, or there is snow on the windshield.
-Replacing the fuse may be all that you need to do to fix the wiper problem on your Mercedes-Benz.
+It is common for the fuse to burn out if you press the window switch to activate the wipers, but the wipers have frozen, or there is snow on the windshield.
+Replacing the fuse may be all you need to do to fix the wiper problem on your Mercedes-Benz.

-Step 2: If the fuse is ok, the next thing you should check the power to the windshield wiper motor.
+Step 2: If the fuse is ok, you should next check the power to the windshield wiper motor.
 You will need to use a digital multimeter such as the Mastech Series Digital AC/DC Auto/Manual Range Digital Multimeter.
 Set your multimeter to measure DC Voltage.
 Unplug the power cable from the windshield wiper motor and check for power.
-Make sure you are pressing the windshield wiper switch to activate the wipers, or you will never get any reading.
+Ensure you are pressing the windshield wiper switch to activate the wipers, or you will never get any reading.

-Step 3: If power is going to the windshield wiper motor you should get a reading between 11 and 14 volts.
+Step 3: If the power goes to the windshield wiper motor, you should get a reading between 11 and 14 volts.

 Did you get an acceptable reading?
 Yes or No

 Then you most likely have a faulty windshield wiper motor.
-Power is going to the motor, but the windshield wiper motor is failing to operate.
+Power is going to the motor, but the windshield wiper motor fails to operate.
 You will need to replace the windshield wiper motor.
-Replacement motor can be found even online, see these eBay listing on Mercedes-Benz windshield wiper motor.
+Replacement motors can be found online; see these eBay listings on Mercedes-Benz windshield wiper motors (eBay link).
 A new aftermarket replacement motor for Mercedes-Benz cars can cost as little as $35.

-Replacing the wiper motor is a stright forward procedure.
+Replacing the wiper motor is a straightforward procedure.

 Continue to the next step.

-If you are not getting power to the plug that goes into the windshield wiper motor, then you need to do some further troubleshooting.
+If you are not getting power to the plug that goes into the windshield wiper motor, you need further troubleshooting.

 Step 5: List of possible wiper malfunction causes.

 - Defective windshield wiper relay.
 Below you can see the location of a relay in the fuse box.
-You will need the fuse and relay chart for your Mercedes-Benz class to find the exact location.
+You will need your Mercedes-Benz class’s fuse and relay chart to find the exact location.

-- Wiring harness is defective.
+- The wiring harness is defective.
 It could have been damaged during an accident.

-- Controller area network is damaged or the front signal acquisition module is bad.
+- The controller area network is damaged, or the front signal acquisition module is bad.

 - A Broken linkage between the wiper arm and the wiper motor.